KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Experiments

 \subsubsection{Knowledge Representation}

-In this section, we verify the validity of the knowledge representation based on a knowledge graph.
-We compare the KST-GCN with the AST-GCN\cite{hf2020ast}, a model that enhances the feature matrix $X$ by directly concatenating external factor information without any knowledge translation.
-The following experiments analyzed the prediction errors and accuracies of the KST-GCN and AST-GCN under different prediction horizons.
+In this section, we verify the validity of the knowledge representation based on the knowledge graph.
+We compare the KF-T-GCN with the AST-GCN\cite{hf2020ast}, a model that enhances the feature matrix $X$ by directly concatenating external factor information without any knowledge translation.
+The following experiments analyzed the prediction errors and accuracies of the KF-T-GCN and AST-GCN under different prediction horizons.
 The results are shown in Figure \ref{fig8}.

-Figure \ref{fig8} shows that the accuracy of the KST-GCN is higher than that of the AST-GCN at all prediction horizons, and the gap between the KST-GCN and AST-GCN increases as the prediction horizon increases.
-At a prediction horizon of 60 min, the KST-GCN outperforms the AST-GCN by 54.1\%.
-The RMSE of the KST-GCN, which represents the prediction error, is slightly higher at prediction horizons of 15 min and 30 min, but it is lower for long-term prediction, and has a milder error fluctuation.
-The above experimental results confirm the validity and stability of the KST-GCN in long-term prediction, and the addition of the attribute knowledge structure can assist the model in perceiving the network structure from a global perspective.
+Figure \ref{fig8} shows that the accuracy of the KF-T-GCN is higher than that of the AST-GCN at all prediction horizons, and the gap between the KF-T-GCN and AST-GCN increases as the prediction horizon increases.
+At a prediction horizon of 60 min, the KF-T-GCN outperforms the AST-GCN by 54.1\%.
+The RMSE of the KF-T-GCN, which represents the prediction error, is slightly higher at prediction horizons of 15 min and 30 min, but it is lower for long-term prediction and has a milder fluctuation.
+The above experimental results confirm the validity and stability incorporating the semantic knowledge in spatial-temporal graph convolutional network.